-Kale and Apple Salad with Cranberries features thinly sliced kale soaking up a tasty dressing, tossed with crisp apples for a delicious, healthy salad.
+Kale and Apple Salad with Cranberries features thinly sliced kale soaking up a tasty homemade dressing, tossed with crisp, fresh apples for a delicious, healthy salad.
 We start with some information on why kale is a good vegetable to buy now, including some more recipe ideas.
 Click here to jump right to the recipe card

 As we get to the end of our third week lying low at home, I’m sure we are all looking to be strategic about our food choices.
 We want to make those trips to the grocery store– or the coveted home delivery slots– really count!